 It worked just like suspenders, holding up a pair of loose pants.

-He grabbed a couple of clip-on lights that he goes running with at night.
-They clip onto your clothes and have a bunch of different settings, including a slow blink which was perfect for a diaper box firetruck.
+To make fire truck lights, he grabbed a couple of clip-on lights that he goes running with at night.
+The lights clip onto your clothes and have a bunch of different settings, including a slow blink which would be perfect lights for a diaper box firetruck costume.

-Ash stuck them onto the fire truck with plastic cups, cutting out a little piece of the bottom of the cup (which became the top of the light), to clip them on.
+Ash stuck them onto the fire engine costume with plastic cups, cutting out a little piece of the bottom of the cup (which became the top of the light), to clip them on.

-The sound was the most impressive part of making a fire truck Halloween costume.
+The sound effects were the most impressive part of making a fire truck Halloween costume.

-Ash actually attached his iPhone to the back of the diaper box.
+Ash actually attached his iPhone to the back of the diaper box fire engine.
 Then he used my phone as a remote, playing fire engine sounds on demand using some custom software he took a few minutes to write.

-As for the coat, I had been procrastinating.
+As for the fireman’s coat, I had been procrastinating.